batterydied/Aquatica/team/m2/ui-diagrams.md

 ![image](https://github.com/user-attachments/assets/1b5f77c8-2178-44a6-a39b-1db23b9a9b4e)

-On this screen, users can interact with three main elements:
+On this screen, users can interact with five main elements:

 1. **User Profile**: Allows users to manage their account information, including their username, email, and password.
 This section may also include preferences for notifications and saved addresses.
 2. **Private Chat**: Users can engage in private chats with sellers or customer support to discuss products, order issues, or general inquiries.
 This feature enhances communication within the app.